peardox/CubeExplorer/README.md

 # CubeExplorer

-This is a Lazarus LCL project
+This is a Lazarus LCL + CGE project

 ![](tests/application.jpg)

 # Notes
+Requires Castle Game Engine (UnStable) - https://castle-engine.io/

 The Cavalier, Cabinet and Military options are currently placeholders that do a (-1, -2, -1) viewpoint